jjpal/course-dbt/weekLy_homework/week4_homework.md

  how would you go about setting up a production/scheduled dbt run of your project in an ideal state?
  You don’t have to actually set anything up - just jot down what you would do and why and post in a README file.

-* Hints: what steps would you have?
+1] what steps would you have?
 Which orchestration tool(s) would you be interested in using?

-.
-To start with dbt Cloud and then move to Dagster to be able to customize deployment for dbt projects a bit more.
+- To start with dbt Cloud and then move to Dagster to be able to customize deployment for dbt projects a bit more.

-* What schedule would you run your project on?
+2] What schedule would you run your project on?

-.
-To start twice a day - during test phase and change the schedule if required or as needed.
+- To start twice a day - during test phase and change the schedule if required or as needed.

-* Which metadata would you be interested in using? / How/why would you use the specific metadata?
+3] Which metadata would you be interested in using? / How/why would you use the specific metadata?

-.
-Tables, columns, foreign keys, indexes  - to track and analyze schema changes .
-User, user groups, privledges, connection history, sessions, table sizes, rows in tables - for data protestion
+- Tables, columns, foreign keys, indexes  - to track and analyze schema changes
+- User, user groups, privledges, connection history, sessions, table sizes, rows in tables - for data protestion.